mahaxyz/contracts/README.md

 ## Deploy Instructions

-To deploy the contracts, we use hardat's deploy scripts to deploy the various contracts.
-Deployers are saved in the [deployments](./deployments/) and synced with our npm repository.
+To deploy the contracts, we use [hardat-deploy](https://github.com/wighawag/hardhat-deploy) to deploy the various contracts.
+Deployments are saved in the [deployments](./deployments/) folder and synced with our npm repository.
 Open the [deploy](./deploy/) folder to view the scripts that can be executed.

 The below command is an example of how to execute the [deploy-zai.ts](./deploy/deploy-zai.ts) script.